 Foreign currency risk is the risk that the fair values of future cash flows of a financial instrument will fluctuate because they are denominated in currencies that differ from the respective functional currency.
-The Company's current exposure to foreign exchange risk consists of fluctuations in the Canadian Dollar / U.S. Dollar exchange rate, with expenses at the Toiyabe Property and the Turquoise Canyon Property being paid in U.S. Dollars and the Company's operating and fundraising currency being in Canadian Dollars.
+The Company's current exposure to foreign exchange risk consists of fluctuations in the Canadian dollar / U.S dollar exchange rate, with expenses at the Toiyabe Property, the Turquoise Canyon Property, and the East Saddle Property being paid in U.S. dollars and the Company's operating and fundraising currency being in Canadian dollars.